Ofir-G/Quiz-Trivia-Game/README.md

 ### About
 - Web trivia game based on [OpenTDB](https://opentdb.com "OpenTBD") API.
 - Checked on Chrome & Firefox.
-- It is responsive for mobile and lower resolutions.
+- Responsive for mobile and lower resolutions.
 - No backend, just use of local browser storage.

 ### Some features